evapisk/evapisk/README.md

 When I'm not pushing commits, you'll find me:

 - Curating my closet like it's a side project (small brands + vintage)
-- Scrolling @databutmakeitfashion and The All Things Fashion Tech substack
+- Scrolling @databutmakeitfashion and the All Things Fashion Tech substack
 - Spending quality time w/ my cats 🐈‍⬛

 I think the future of great software looks **functional, intentional, and made for real people.**